-The process of preparing chocolate consists of three main stages: mixing the ingredients, grinding (Conching) and crystallizing the cocoa butter in a process called tempering.
+The process of preparing chocolate consists of three main stages: mixing the ingredients, grinding (conching), and crystallizing the cocoa butter in a process called tempering.

-“Mixing the ingredients” is the stage that determines the type of chocolate we will get at the end of the process: dark chocolate, milk or white.
+Mixing the ingredients is the stage that determines the type of chocolate we end up with: Dark, milk, or white.

 The secret to perfect chocolate – controlling its physical properties

-Triglycerides can be packed in six different crystalline structures, each of which has a different melting temperature.
-The temperature at which the cocoa butter solidifies determines the main crystalline structure of the triglycerides, thus dictating the melting temperature of the chocolate.
+Triglycerides can be packed into six different crystalline structures, each with a different melting temperature.
+The cocoa butter's hardening temperature, which determines the main crystalline structure of the triglycerides, dictates the chocolate’s melting temperature.

-Controlled use of the tempering process will eventually produce chocolate with the desired melting point.
-If we combine this with the accurate grinding of cocoa solids we will get a chocolate product with a smooth, non-granular texture that will melt as soon as we put it in our mouths, resulting in a delightful celebration of flavours - this is the perfect chocolate!
+Controlled application of the tempering process will ultimately yield chocolate with the desired melting point.
+Combined with the accurate grinding of cocoa solids, it results in a smooth, non-granular textured chocolate that would melt as soon as we put it in our mouths, producing a delightful celebration of flavors – this is the perfect chocolate!

-chocolate after "blooming"| photo by Narisa
+Chocolate after "blooming"| photo by Narisa